jake-knerr/js-style-guide/README.md

 - Use a point-free style if convenient, but do not get carried away.
 - If using complex functors/monads, consider an explanatory comment because many developers are not familiar with this programming style.

+#### Avoid becoming an architectural astronaut.

+Obsessing over the perfect folder structure, names, and design will only ensure the application is never finished.

 **[⬆ Table of Contents](#toc)**

 ---